cmonico1/YCPtechcon/README.md

-# YCP Tech Conference Project

-Web Design 2 semester long responsive web design project.
-What you'll find in here is a...
-- HTML
-- CSS
-- JS
-- Associated images and other files
-- For Spring 2019 Web Design 2
+# DevCon Website

+The DevCon site is a semester long responsive Web Design 2 project.
+The site is built from scratch using HTML, CSS, and jQuery.
+All assets except for images and body copy were created by myself including the Logo, Hero Image Motion Graphic, and the "Where Is DevCon?"
+Map.